softwareQinc/stab/README.md

 # stab
-Fast simulation of stabilizer circuits
+Efficient simulation of Clifford circuits using the method described in arXiv:2109.08629